StevenLomon/CS50-final-project/README.md

 Once the SSL certificate was validated (took less than 15 minutes!), it was added to the Elastic Beanstalk environment in the "Configure instance traffic and scaling" settings in Configurations by changing the Environment type to Load Balanced and adding a HTTPS 443 listener and attaching the created SSL certificate and choosing ELBSecurityPolicy-TLS-1-2-2017-01 as the SSL policy (apparently, it's a common one that strikes a good balance between security and compatibility for modern browsers and applications).

-And with that, the website was up and running securely with HTTPS!
+And with that, the website was up and running!
+On HTTP for now haha.
-Once again, try it out here: http://istherearubberduckinthisimage.se (will be changed to HTTPS as soon as it is available!)
+Once again, try it out here: http://istherearubberduckinthisimage.se (will be changed to HTTPS as soon as it has been propagated!)

 ## End-of-project Reflections and Improvements
 This was a fun project that could tap into my past education with some AI and my future Data Engineering aspirations with some image validation and Amazon S3, all with a nice ribbon with all of our unified love for rubber ducks 🦆